stephendade/Rpanion-server/README.md

 The default username is ``admin`` and password ``admin``.
 This can be changed on the "User Management" page.

+Usernames and passwords are stored in the ``user.json`` file in the Rpanion-server folder.
+Resetting this file (via ``git checkout user.json``) will reset the usernames/passwords back to it's defaults.

 ## Tests

 Unit tests are split into separate commands for the frontend (ReactJS) and backend.